 The Michael Kors Access Grayson marks the luxury fashion brand's second shot at Android Wear, but the game has changed.
 Last year's Bradshaw and Dylan watches just missed the mark, as we argued that the tech and aesthetics were out of sync, but they still stood out in a sea of ugly smartwatches.
 Now the bar is even higher, with a gamut of fashion-forward Android Wear watches taking advantage of the more polished Android Wear 2.0.

 The new Grayson isn't alone.
-It's joined by the female-targeted Access Sofie (our full review is in the works), giving Michael Kors the freedom to design the Grayson entirely with men in mind.
+It's joined by the almost identical, female-targeted Access Sofie (scroll down for our take on its design), giving Michael Kors the freedom to design the Grayson entirely with men in mind.
 It's also $350, the same price as last year's duo, making it one of the Android Wear gang's more expensive members.
 That shouldn't be surprising to anyone familiar with Michael Kors' luxury brand, of course.

 Read this: Best smartwatches 2017

-We've been spending some time with the Grayson to get a feel for whether the design changes are an improvement, how much better the experience is with Android Wear 2.0, and whether Michael Kors has delivered a smartwatch that better balances looks with smarts.
+We've been spending some time with the Grayson and its female equivalent the Sofie to get a feel for whether the design changes are an improvement, how much better the experience is with Android Wear 2.0, and whether Michael Kors has delivered a smartwatch that better balances looks with smarts.

 Michael Kors Access Grayson: Design